programweb/getting-git/README.md

 # getting-git

 This is a sample repo used in the Louisville Software Engineering meetup.
+Yay, beer!